 Not only is this fruit-centric centerpiece beautiful, but it will last quite a long time!

 Stunning, right?
 And so simple that it’s totally doable too.
 A huge thanks to Kiana for sharing!
-If you’d like to see more of Kiana’s work be sure to check out her charming blog, Tulipina.
+If you’d like to see more of Kiana’s work be sure to check out her charming website, Tulipina.